cartographer-project/cartographer_ros/docs/source/data.rst

 This data was collected using a 3D LIDAR backpack at the `Deutsches Museum <https://en.wikipedia.org/wiki/Deutsches_Museum>`_.
-Each bag contains data from an IMU and data from two Velodyne VLP-16 LIDAR, one horizontally and one vertically (i.e. push broom) mounted.
+Each bag contains data from an IMU and from two Velodyne VLP-16 LIDARs, one mounted horizontally (i.e. spin axis up) and one vertically (i.e. push broom).

 3D data sets are still being curated and more will be made available soon.